stampit-org/stamp/packages/configure/README.md

 Under the hood, we are using `@stamp/privatize` stamp.
 That allows us to access `this.config` within our methods and yet keep them hidden from outside world.
 Immutability is ensured by using `Object.freeze()`.

-The `deepConfiguration` gets assigned to the same `this.config` object as well while it has a precedence over the `configuration`.
-In case of name conflict, the value from `deepConfiguration` always wins.
+The `deepConfiguration` gets assigned to the same `this.config` object as well while the `configuration` has a precedence over it.
+In case of name conflict, the value from `configuration` always wins.

 ### No fan of @stamp/privatize ?